 If This Than That, or IFTTT for short, is a web service that connects services you use every day online.
 It takes its name from a common programming statement called a conditional If X than Do Y, which might then be followed by further commands.
 Today you can use the IFTTT app from your mobile device to set up powerful recipes to help you throughout your day.

-IFTTT – A Powerful Tool
+IFTTT – A Powerful Tool For You

 The folks behind If This Than That wanted to make it easy to connect the services we use to simple triggers that could be set up in this fashion.
 It sounds simple.
 It is deceptively so.

 Why might you need the power of If This Than That?
-How will it accomplish your goals?
+How will it accomplish your productivity goals?

-- Archive and Tracking
+1. Archive and Tracking

 One thing that most social networks suck at is giving you access to your data.
 I use a recipe that lets IFTTT archive my Tweets on Google Calendar.

-- Productivity and Automation
+2. Productivity and Automation

-IFTTT is one of your best tools for saving your time.
+IFTTT is one of your best tools for saving time.
 Many of the services you use during the day are “channels” on If This Than That.
-A few of my favorites; The Buffer App, Hootsuite, Tumblr, Facebook, Twitter, Instagram, Feedly, Gmail, etc.
+A few of my favorites; are The Buffer App, Hootsuite, Tumblr, Facebook, Twitter, Instagram, Feedly, Gmail, etc.

-- Alerts and Reminders
+3. Alerts and Reminders

-- Personal Assistant
+4. Personal Assistant

-- Learn About Something New
+5. Learn About Something New